Volodymyr Antonovych: Awards

 Among Antonovych's students were Pyotr Golubovsky, Dmytro Bahaliy, Mykhailo Hrushevsky, Mytrofan Dovnar-Zapolsky and Ivan Lynnychenko.

 Personal life

 His wife was Kateryna Antonovych-Melnyk (2 December 1859 – 12 January 1942) who was a Ukrainian historian and archaeologist from the city of Khorol (today – Poltava Oblast).
 In the 1880s she participated in the archaeological excavations near Shumsk (today – Ternopil Oblast) and in 1885, she visited Ternopil during her travel around the region.
 Since 1919, Kateryna worked in the National Academy of Sciences of Ukraine.

 Volodymyr Antonovych is the father to former Ukrainian minister (and cultural historian in Prague) Dmytro Antonovych and the grandfather of historians Mykhailo Antonovych and Marko Antonovych and of Maryna Rudnytska, professor in the University of Manitoba in Winnipeg, Canada.
 Maryna Rudnytska was the wife of Jaroslav Rudnyckyj, a Ukrainian-Canadian linguist.

+Commemoration

+The Central State Historical Archive of Ukraine bore the name of Antonovych in 1941-1943, when its activities were overseen by Oleh Olzhych and Oleksander Ohloblyn under the auspices of the Melnyk wing of the Organization of Ukrainian Nationalists.
+In modern Ukraine several streets are named after the historian.